Teacher report card comment libraries

 - The organization enables teachers to add ad-hoc comments and to create their own private bank or library of report card comments, or

 - The organization provides a set of report card comments that teachers can use if they wish.
 In addition, teachers can add ad-hoc and create their own private set of comments.

-My Comments is opened by selecting My Comments from the drop down menu under a person’s name.
+Teachers access My Comments by selecting My Comments from the drop down menu under their Edsby name menu.
 If the organization has not enabled teacher level report card comments, the option will not be included in the drop down menu.

 My Comments Examples

 The teacher has the following comments in My Comments.

 |This is evident in <<his/her/their>> writing portfolio.||Writing||Evidence||10||English||ENG2D|